tlhakhan/docker/README.md

 # README
 The docker library is split into two layers.
-The `os` image layer and the `app` images that depend on the `os` layer.
+The `os` image layer and the `app` images that builds on the `os` layer.

-The `app` images can then be called into `docker-compose` projects for further application customization.
+The `app` images can then be referenced into `docker-compose` projects.

 | Folder | Description |
 | --- | --- |